Divergence, exotic convergence and self-bumping in quasi-Fuchsian spaces: Self-bumping

 In the case when there is a component of $\Omega_\Gamma/\Gamma$ which is homeomorphic to $S$, the Kleinian group $\Gamma$ is a b-group.
 Then the second paragraph of Theorem \ref{bumping theorem} shows that we can connect $qf(m_i,n_i)$ to $qf(\hat m_i,\hat n_i)$ keeping the lower conformal structure within a small neighbourhood.
 This means that they can be connected in a small neighbourhood of $(\Gamma, \psi)$ in $QF(S)$.
 This again is a contradiction. \end{proof}

 To get Corollary \ref{no self-bumping with isolated}, we need to review the argument of the proof of Theorem \ref{bumping theorem}.

-\begin{proof}[Proof of Corollary \ref{no self-bumping with isolated}] In the proof of Theorem \ref{bumping theorem}, we used the assumption that $\Gamma$ has no isolated parabolic loci in two places, first to show the standard immersion $g'$ can be isotoped to a horizontal embedding, and secondly in the proofs of Claims \ref{strong limit} and \ref{any limit} to show that the limit is a quasi-conformal deformation of $(\Gamma, \psi)$.
+\begin{proof}[Proof of Corollary \ref{no self-bumping with isolated}] In Corollary \ref{no self-bumping with isolated}, we have allowed isolated parabolic loci to exist.
+We consider a sequence of quasi-Fuchsian groups $\{qf(m_i, n_i)\}$ converging to $(\Gamma, \psi)$ in this generalised setting, and shall show that we can deform $\{qf(m_i, n_i)\}$ continuously to a sequence which converges strongly to $(\Gamma, \psi)$.
+In the proof of Theorem \ref{bumping theorem}, we used the assumption that $\Gamma$ has no isolated parabolic loci in two places; first to show that the standard immersion $g'$ can be isotoped to a horizontal embedding, and secondly in the proofs of Claims \ref{strong limit} and \ref{any limit} to show that the limits are quasi-conformal deformations of $(\Gamma, \psi)$.
 We shall show how to modify the argument in the latter part first.

-In the proofs of the claims, we used the fact that all the parabolic loci of the algebraic limit $\Gamma'$ of the new sequence touch simply degenerate ends, hence the parabolic loci of $\Gamma'$ and $\Gamma$ are the same.
-In our settings now, if we do the same construction, this is not the case any more.
-To preserve the parabolic loci throughout the modification of quasi-Fuchsian groups, we consider to modify the model manifolds $\mathbf M'$ and $\mathbf M'_i$ constructed in Lemma \ref{modified models} as follows.
+(1) {\bf How to modify the proofs of Claims \ref{strong limit} and \ref{any limit}.} In the proofs of these claims, we used the fact that all the parabolic loci of the algebraic limit $\Gamma'$ of the new sequence touch simply degenerate ends to imply that the parabolic loci of $\Gamma'$ and $\Gamma$ are the same.
+In our setting now, if we do the same construction, this is not the case any more.
+To preserve the parabolic loci of algebraic limits throughout the modification of quasi-Fuchsian groups, we consider to modify the model manifolds $\mathbf M'$ and $\mathbf M'_i$ constructed in Lemma \ref{modified models} and the function $m$ as follows.

+We divide the isolated parabolic loci of $\Gamma$ into two categories.
+Let $c$ be a core curve of an isolated parabolic locus $P$ of $\Gamma$.
+We can regard $c$ as lying on the boundary of the model $\mathbf M'$ of the non-cuspidal part of the geometric limit $(M_\infty)_0$.
+We say that the parabolic locus $P$ and its core curve $c$ are of torus type if $c$ can be regarded as lying on a torus boundary component of $\mathbf M'$ and are of annulus type if $c$ is regarded as lying on an open annulus component of $\mathbf M'$.